-Accompanied by a cohort learning community and coached by experienced missional leaders, students in the Graduate Certificate in Adaptive and Innoative Minstry learn from both academics and practitioners.
-Through five hybrid courses, concurrent fieldwork, a coaching relationship, and an integrative capstone project, students complete 12 semester (18 term) hours of coursework for this certificate.
+Accompanied by a cohort learning community and coached by experienced creative leaders, students in the Graduate Certificate in Adaptive and Innovative Ministry learn from both academics and practitioners.
+Through five hybrid courses, concurrent work in their communities, a coaching relationship, and an integrative capstone project, students complete 12 semester hours of coursework for this certificate.

 Please note: the Graduate Certificate in Adaptive and Innovative Ministry was previously known as the Graduate Certificate in Church Planting and Revitalization.

 The shape of the certificate course schedule follows the learning arc AIM uses in all its work.

 The AIM Arc of Learning underpins the learning experience of all AIM programs.

 This arc reflects the way the courses in the certificate program map onto our arc of learning and draw out the themes that inform each part of the cycle.

 June 28- July 1, 2023 (Pittsburgh)